 - 2.2 lbs mixed ground meat 1 kg, mixed pork and beef (Note)

 - 1 medium onion

 - 1 tablespoon vegetable oil

 - 3-4 tablespoons vegetable oil for frying

-Break the buns or the white bread into smaller chunks and let them soak in water until needed.
+- Soak bread: Tear the white bread into smaller chunks and let them soak in water until needed.
 Grate the onion and the garlic on the fine grater.

-Give the flour to a large plate and turn the meatballs into the flour.
+- Coat with flour: Place the flour onto a large plate and turn the meatballs into the flour.
 Pat them carefully to remove the excess flour.

-Heat about 2 tablespoons of the oil in a large cast iron skillet or a non-stick pan, turn the heat to medium-low and fry the meatballs in batches, turning once, to brown on both sides.
+- Fry meatballs: Heat about 2 tablespoons of the oil in a large cast-iron skillet or a non-stick pan, turn the heat to medium-low and fry the meatballs in batches, turning once, to brown on both sides.
 Add more oil between the batches, if necessary.

-Place the fried meatballs on kitchen paper to absorb the excess fat and keep them warm until you are finished with frying all the meatballs.
+- Serve: Place the fried meatballs on kitchen paper to absorb the excess fat and keep warm.
+Serve as suggested above.